distributed-system-analysis/pbench/docs/API/V1/update.md

 This API sets the access and/or name property of the identified dataset.
 The specified `<access>` can be either `private` or `public`, or the `access` query parameter can be omitted to set only the owner.
-The `<name>` can be any username know to the Pbench Server, or the `owner` query parameter can be omitted to set only the access.
+The `<name>` can be any username known to the Pbench Server, or the `owner` query parameter can be omitted to set only the access.

 ## URI parameters